 - Able to be easily managed (i.e.: caught) when finishing the run

-At the end of each field day the Master of Hounds collates the report results and any comments made by the stewards into a field day results document and emails it to all of the field day staff.
+At the end of each field day the Master of Hounds reviews the results and any comments made by the stewards and once complete forwards the field day results document to all of the field day stewards.
 These Field Day Ranking reports when completed can be viewed on the Club Web Site or at the following field day.
+The MoH should be approached to discuss any issues related to these results.

-These discussions have been known to take up to a week to be completed.
-The Master of Hounds takes into account all comments and advice from all the Field Day staff and makes a final call if a majority decision is not reached in these discussions.
+These discussions have been known to take up to a week or more to be completed.
+The Master of Hounds takes into account all comments and advice from the stewards and makes a final call if a majority decision is not reached in these discussions.

-Invitations to run with the next higher qualified group and promotions to next group follow club guidelines and are at the discretion of the Master of Hounds on advice from the Field Day staff and are based on the same Field Day records.
-The agreed club guidelines for invitation and promotion are displayed at every Field Day and can also be viewed on the Club Web Site.
+Invitations to run with the next higher qualified group and promotions to next group follow club guidelines and are at the discretion of the Master of Hounds on advice from the stewards and are based on the same Field Day records and rules.
+The agreed club guidelines for invitation and promotion are available at every Field Day and can also be viewed on the Club Web Site.

 At the end of the year Christmas Party the awards for the Pack Leader and Runner Up Pack Leader are awarded to the Pack Hounds that perform the best throughout the field day season, using the same process as the field day awards.